0xdomyz/dwopt/README.rst

-**Dwops** helps by allowing frictionless running of sql codes & scripts in python, generation of simple sql query via code, and flexible making and running of common summary queries.
+**Dwops** helps by allowing frictionless running of sql codes & scripts in python, generation of simple sql query via code, and flexible making & running of common summary queries.
 It also automatically and properly logs the sql used along the way.

 All together, an Excel-pivot table like experience with large database tables